-The duo puts synths behind their backs for “Outsider Dance”, song that capitalizes on overdriven guitar riffs and a deep snare driven drums that set quite the cool and edgy vibe.
+The duo puts synths behind their backs for “Outsider Dance”, song that capitalizes on overdriven guitar riffs and a deep snare-driven drums that set quite the cool and edgy vibe.

-The verses are powerful and engaging, with shredding guitars, a reverberating bassline and powerful drums leading the way.
+The verses are powerful and engaging, with shredding guitars, a reverberating bassline, and powerful drums leading the way.

 That overdriven guitar melody in the chorus carries over – however in a different key – to the verses, leaving a trail of exciting rock in its wake.

-Two nice touches in this song come from the bass, that goes on an awesome groovy solo making the perfect bridge to an incisive guitar solo that has is exactly of the perfect length.
+Two nice touches in this song come from the bass, which goes on an awesome groovy solo making the perfect bridge to an incisive guitar solo that has is exactly of the perfect length.
 If you’re a rock fan this sequence of events will have you on the edge of your seat.
 Awesome stuff by ZIX.